Audrey Amiss: Archive and art collection

 The Audrey Amiss Archive has now been fully catalogued and is available for research by requesting items via the online catalogue.
 The collection is freely available for all library members at Wellcome Collection to view onsite in the Collection's library.

+The exhibition "Kitchen Sink Realism" is on display at the Northern Gallery for Contemporary Art's Sunderland Culture House.